lostatc/codot/README.md

 consolidating settings from multiple different programs into one or more files for easy modification by the user.
 It allows you to edit your settings in one place with one simple format and custom setting names.
-You decide how your config files are organized, and can group settings by function instead of by program.
+You decide how your config files are organized and can group settings by function instead of by program.

 Cross-application customizations like color schemes and keybindings can be set once instead of having to be set for each program separately.
-With *roles*, you can easily swap out different color schemes or any other set of settings that you define.
+With *roles*, you can easily swap out different color schemes or any other group of settings that you define.

-codot works with any program that uses plain text files for configuration, no matter the format.
+codot works with any program that uses plain-text files for configuration, no matter the format.
 It is designed to work with most dotfile managers.
 See the full documentation below for more details.